vitalets/playwright-bdd/docs/configuration/options.md

   ```
 </details>

-Since playwright-bdd **v8**, `featuresRoot` serves as a default directory for both `features` and `steps`, if these options are not explicitly defined.
+Since Playwright-BDD **v8**, `featuresRoot` serves as a default directory for both `features` and `steps`, if these options are not explicitly defined.
 This allows to have more concise configurations:
 <details>
   <summary>Example</summary>